-- Banking fees, armored car service, and payroll fees make up Finance's contractual services budget. - Farebox repairs makes up Finance's operating supplies budget.
+- Banking fees, armored car service, and payroll fees make up Finance's contractual services budget. - Replacement parts needed for farebox repairs make up Finance's operating supplies budget.
+The increase in fleet size as well as the addition of ticket vending machines requires additional budget for 2021.